-In my opinion, the people that do well with the band are people that are very good planners in their daily lives and are able to go to their surgeons office frequently for adjustments and support.
-Most likely the band seemed like the best choice at the time because it does have the least risk and possibly was the least expensive.
+The people that do well with the band are people that are very good planners in their daily lives and are able to go to their surgeons office frequently for adjustments and support.
+Most likely the band seemed like the best choice at the time because it was low risk and possibly was the least expensive.
 But it does have the highest failure rate as compared to the sleeve or bypass.
-And you may have been like many people that felt that the bypass was just too drastic of an operation to lose weight, or maybe you had heard a story of a gastric bypass gone wrong.
+You may have been like many people and felt that the bypass was just too drastic of an operation to lose weight, or maybe you had heard a story of a gastric bypass gone wrong.
 Most likely the sleeve was not even given as an option when you decided to proceed.

 There is no operation that will do all the work for you.
 You have to learn to follow some eating rules.
 The gastric bypass, the band, and the sleeve are tools to help you follow these rules.
 We use tools every day for almost everything we do.
 They vary in their effectiveness and so does the above procedures.
 The bypass and sleeve have an advantage over the band because of the way they cause chemical changes to our bio-chemical pathways involved in metabolism.
 In other words, they do more of the work for you.

 We underestimated the sleeve’s ability to trick these complicated bio-chemical pathways that make weight loss so difficult.
 We have all felt that gnawing feeling that drives you to eat.
 It is very uncomfortable.
-With the bypass and sleeve that sensation is gone from the night of surgery on.
+With the bypass and sleeve that sensation is gone on the night of surgery.
 These chemical effects will disappear over time, but it takes years.
 These two operations give you plenty of time to learn good eating rules and lock them in.
 If you do not take advantage of this time to learn and lock in these rules you will re-gain weight.